 OK so the answer to our creep-age prayers is a walking foot, but how does it work?

 It's simple really.
 Without going too deep into it, it works with the feed dogs of your machine to feed the top layer of your work through the machine at the same time/speed/rate as the bottom layer.
-So even if you are sewing with several layers (and those layers are all pinned together) it doesn't matter what's going on inside the sandwich because the 2 pieces of bread are going though at the same speed - geddit?
+So even if you are sewing with several layers (and those layers are all pinned together) it doesn't matter what's going on inside the sandwich because the 2 pieces of bread are going through at the same speed - geddit?
 The walking foot literally walks the fabric through the machine - it's very cool seeing it in action.
-Actually, when you get used to sewing with a walking foot you can quite happily use it for most of utility sewing - I do.
-It works just fine when sewing 2 pieces of cotton togther as it does when sewing nightmare thicko layers together.

 Woo, I'm sold.
 I gotta get me one!